From Retirement to River Guiding: How a dream was never lost.

 While in college, Jess took his first raft trips down the Nantahala and Chattooga rivers.
 Loving the excitement of being on moving water and watching the guides maneuver the rafts through the rapids and around rocks and eddies, Jess thought that being a raft guide would be the best job ever.
 Unfortunately, the cost for guide training, essential gear, meals away from home and housing costs made guiding out of reach because Jess had to work a “real job” to pay his way through college and graduate school.
 However, the dream of being a raft guide did not go away.

 After working for over 35 years with large international law firms with offices in Atlanta, Jess retired in February 2016.
 When he announced his retirement, Jess also announced that the would be heading to the NOC to go to raft guide school and to become a raft guide.
 His partners and friends scoffed at such an idea, suggesting he would not last more than a couple of months on the river.
-Seven rafting seasons later, Jess is still on the river as a Lead Guide and Trip Leader for the NOC on the Nantahala River.
+Nine rafting seasons later, Jess is still on the river as a Lead Guide and Trip Leader for the NOC on the Nantahala River.

 “Rafting has changed since I was first introduced to it.
 From “bucket boats” to self-bailing rafts, much better equipment, and even more rivers to raft!”
 Jess said.
 There are quite a few differences between being a lawyer and guiding a raft!
 “I love the freedom from an inbox and conference calls, and the clients – which I now call guests – are here for an enjoyable adventure versus contentious court hearings,” Jess stated.